elfi-dev/elfi/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-abc4py could always use more documentation, whether as part of the
+abcpy could always use more documentation, whether as part of the
-official abc4py docs, in docstrings, or even on the web in blog posts,
+official abcpy docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/HIIT/abc4py/issues.
+The best way to send feedback is to file an issue at https://github.com/HIIT/abcpy/issues.

 If you are proposing a feature: